Jie-Yuan/interview-notes/notes/ctci.md

 * rephrase problem in own words -> what does it really mean to be a peak -> max of 3

+## Chapter 8 (Recursion and DP):
+* think fib example -> recursive, memo, bottom up memo
+* modified bin search is great!
+* think through each approach, once you know it's a recursion problem, i.e. can i do bottom up approach i.e. base case and build, top down or half and half? now how do i improve -> add memo or even memo bottom up

 [1]: https://en.wikipedia.org/wiki/Merge_algorithm#K-way_merging